Sadness And Worry: Are There Mental Health Benefits?

 Many people might remain in unhealthy relationships, depressing jobs or unsafe living situations far longer than they should.
 Or they may simply procrastinate on working toward their goals for the future.
 Becoming aware of their persistent sadness or worry may be the push they need to take action and improve their lives.

-Learn to embrace negative feelings
+Learn to embrace feelings of sadness and worry

 None of what we’ve said above is generally regarded as an argument for someone to not be working toward happiness.
 However, it does suggest that there may be value in acknowledging, accepting and honoring feelings of distress.
 Instead of trying to push away unhappy feelings— which may only lead to mental and physical health problems—you may be better off finding constructive ways to engage with them.